cancervariants/gene-normalization/docs/source/normalizing_data/sources.rst

 Query responses also include metadata objects describing important data attributes:

 * ``data_license``, ``data_license_attributes``, ``data_license_url``: the name (if available) and boolean attributes of the source's licensing agreement, along with a link to that license.
 Attributes should be interpreted as whether or not something is required; for example, ``"non_commercial": false`` means that there is no restriction on commercial usage of that data.
-These values are curated by us, and users should consult directly with the sources and are solely responsible for understanding and complying with any additional constraints that they may impose.
+These values are curated by us, and users should consult directly with the sources and are solely responsible for understanding and complying with any constraints that they may impose.
 * ``rdp_url``: link to the relevant entry on the `Reusable Data Project <https://reusabledata.org/>`_, if available.
 The RDP provides more extensive analysis of data licenses, particularly when sources employ custom licensing schemes.
 * ``version``: the data release version.
 * ``data_url``: the location of the materials used to generate source data in the Gene Normalizer.
 Where possible, a direct link is supplied.